SKB231/DBManagement/README.md

  1) Create the initial project to learn the basics of CRUD Operations, and the project should have a basic database system.

- 2) **Add user authentication such that the teachers can view and edit the student records.
-And the students can only view their record.<----**
+ 2) **Add user authentication such that the users can see their own records and changes instead of puplically accessing them.<----**

 ## Tools being used currently:
  - NodeJS